MartinPons/Starbucks-customer-behaviour/README.md

 - **README.md**: a readme file with a summary of the analysis.
 - **requirements.txt**: requirements file with the modules used in the analysis.

+## Installation and libraries

+This code runs with Python version 3.9.13.
+This are the libraries that have been use for this project

+matplotlib==3.5.2
+numpy==1.21.5
+pandas==1.4.4
+patsy==0.5.2
+scikit_learn==1.2.2
+seaborn==0.11.2
+statsmodels==0.13.2

+# Adnowledgements

+The Data from this project is provided by Starbucks, which uses a program to simulate "how people make purchasing decisions and how those decisions are influenced by promotional offers".
+The dataset is part of a set of projects in the Data Science nanodegree by Udacity, and it's currently available in the [Kaggle website](https://www.kaggle.com/datasets/ihormuliar/starbucks-customer-data).